 Clear cedar is the highest in industry standards, and when you see the reasons why, it will also become a clear choice for your new deck.
 While clear cedar is used in many wood projects, its unique features have maintained its popularity in the decking industry.

 Natural Deck Wood

 Clear cedar is top-of-the-line when it comes to natural decking materials.
 While many are choosing composites, for some, there is nothing like a natural deck to enhance the natural atmosphere of their outdoor space.
 Clear cedar is a wood product that comes from older trees.
-Demand has made this wood harder to obtain and more expensive and it is now in line with low-maintenance products when it comes to cost.
+Demand has made this wood harder to obtain and more expensive, and it is now in line with low-maintenance products when it comes to cost.

 Clear cedar, as opposed to knotty cedar, is denser, harder and more resilient than its counterpart.
-It has outstanding strength with a fine straight grain.
+It has outstanding strength with a fine, straight grain.
 Unlike many decking products, clear cedar also has a low rate of expansion and contraction.
-Take the expansion and contraction out of the equation and a clear cedar deck will offer many more design options.
+Take the expansion and contraction out of the equation, and a clear cedar deck will offer many more design options.

 A clear cedar deck will remain looking beautiful for 30 years or more.
 Clear cedar remains a popular choice for homeowners and builders alike.